-Besides, PDU sets with TID value 1 (lowest possible value) as shown in Figure 2 can be set with higher importance.
-The importance value for such pictures may be set to b0001 (for IRAP pictures) or b0010 (for non-IRAP pictures).
+Besides, PDU sets with TID value 1 (lowest possible value) as shown in Figure 2 should be set with higher importance.
+The importance value for such pictures should be lower for IRAP pictures and slightly higher for non-IRAP pictures compared to the pictures with higher TID values.

 Pictures with highest TID value cannot be used as reference pictures and can be discarded at the network level when the throughput is not good, or network conditions are unstable.
 PDU sets with higher TID values in the NAL Unit header of RTP packet or with higher nuh_temporal_id_plus1 value in the NAL unit header of the bitstream are set with higher importance value compared with the PDU sets with lower TID values.

 PDU sets with the highest TID value in the NAL Unit header of RTP packet or with highest nuh_temporal_id_plus1 value in the NAL unit header of the bitstream are set with lowest importance.
-The importance value for such pictures may be set to b1111.
+The importance value for such pictures should be set with highest value.

 The Type and TID field in the NAL unit header indicates the relative transport priority.
 They can be used to be set the PDU Set importance.
 While they can also indicate different QoS requirements, which can be used to provide different protects against transmission losses, e.g. reliabilities (tolerable frame/slice error rate), priorities.